-The Italian proverb "can not bark bites" translates the Persian proverb "do not be afraid to talk too much, you have to frighten those who are taciturn".
-Both want to point out that we must be careful not of those who seem to have dangerous and aggressive characteristics, but rather of those to whom the least suspicion does not feed.
+The Italian proverb "can che baia non borde" translates the Persian proverb "do not be afraid of chatting too much, you must be afraid of those who are taciturn".
+Both want to indicate that we must be cautious not of those who seem to have dangerous and aggressive characteristics, but rather of those towards whom there is not the slightest suspicion.

 Do not be afraid of those who talk too much, you must be frightened by those who are taciturn (از آن نترس که های هوی دارد از آن بترس که سر به توی دارد)

 The barking dog does not bite

 The proverb that indicates when you despise the favors you receive or what you live in are in Italian "spit on the plate where you eat" and in Persian "eat salt and break the salt shaker".